Fred Hampton Jr.

 Fred Hampton Jr. (born Alfred Johnson; December 29, 1969) is an American political activist, based in Chicago.
-He is the president and chairman of the Prisoners of Conscience Committee and the Black Panther Party Cubs.
-He is the only child of Fred Hampton, the Black Panther Party leader killed by police in Chicago on December 4, 1969, with his fiancée, now known as Akua Njeri.
+He is the president and chairman of the Prisoners of Conscience Committee and Black Panther Cubs He is the only child of Fred Hampton (the Black Panther Party leader murdered by police in Chicago on December 4, 1969) with his fiancée, now known as Akua Njeri.

 Early life and education

 Born in Chicago, Hampton is the son of Black Panther Party leader Fred Hampton and his fiancée, Deborah Johnson.
 He was born 25 days after his father's assassination by the Chicago police, at the age of 21, in a 1969 FBI instigated raid.

 His mother named him Alfred Johnson at birth.
 When he was ten years old, she had his name legally changed to "Fred Hampton Jr." She had already changed her own name to Akua Njeri, as she increasingly had identified with Africa in the years after Hampton Sr's death.

 Hampton graduated from Tilden High School and studied journalism at Olive–Harvey College.